lecramc/winit-interview/README.md

    npm run test
    ```

-2. Run the integration tests with vitest
+2. Run the integration tests with vitest (avoid launching while the app is running, the application encounters errors if you go back to it afterwards...
+I didn't find out why)
    ```bash
    npm run test:integration
    ```